House Tour

 Basement Before

-This view is just looking in one direction, but it has about 1800 square feet total and it’s all open.
+This view is just looking in one direction, but it is about 1800 square feet total and it’s all open.

-The basement stairs come up between the kitchen and the dining room, which I currently use as an office.
-This is a clean shot from a few years ago- I’ve added a few pieces since then, but it’s mostly just messy.
+The basement stairs come up between the kitchen and the dining room, which I used as an office.
+This is a clean shot from a few years ago.

 Home Office